Skip to main content

 Only posting about wins.
 "We secured a $5M settlement!" is great for your ego but doesn't help potential clients understand how you can help them.
 Balance outcomes with education.

 Ignoring video.
-Written posts are fine for LinkedIn, but on every other platform, video dramatically outperforms text and images.
-You don't need production quality - a phone, decent lighting, and you talking to the camera is enough.
+Written posts are fine for LinkedIn, but on every other platform video outperforms text and images.
+You don't need production quality.
+A phone, decent lighting, and you talking to the camera is enough.

 Building a Sustainable Content System